 ABOUT Friends of Serpent mound

-Friends of Serpent Mound, or FOSM for short, is made up of individuals, organizations, and businesses that care about and see the value in preserving the Great Serpent Mound Park.
+Friends of Serpent Mound (FOSM) consists of individuals and organizations that care about and recognize the value in preserving The Great Serpent Mound Park.

 FOSM was created from a committee of the Adams County Travel and Visitors Bureau (ACTVB) starting in 2004.
-During that year the ACTVB Committee started meeting with Park Manager, Keith Bengtson and other representatives from the Ohio Historical Society (OHS), now known as Ohio History Connection (OHC) to see how we could help improve the esthetics and accessibility to the park.
+During that year the ACTVB Committee started meeting with Park Manager, Keith Bengtson and other representatives from the Ohio Historical Society (now known as the Ohio History Connection or OHC), with the purpose of offering assistance with esthetics and accessibility to the park.

 SEE WHAT WE CAN OFFER

 Since 2004, FOSM has helped bring Serpent Mound to the World and the World to Serpent Mound through events.
-By supporting pre-existing events to creating new ones.
+By supporting pre-existing events and creating new ones.

 One of the highly asked question is “Why was Serpent Mound built?”
-This is a question that may never be answered but learn about many theories and aspects of the park and its surroundings.
+This is a question that may never be answered.
+We encourage non-invasive research and offer a platform to learn about the many theories and aspects of the park and its surroundings.